Wagatha Christie: Costs

+Post-trial reaction

+From Vardy and Rooney

-Vardy faced estimated legal costs of approximately £3million and her reputation was damaged.
-She said that she was "extremely sad and disappointed at the decision" and that she had been the subject of "vile abuse" since the trial began.
+After the trial, Vardy said that she was "extremely sad and disappointed at the decision" and that she had been the subject of "vile abuse" since the trial began.
 She told Kate McCann of TalkTV that the media coverage of the case had been sexist and misogynistic, and she was later said to be experiencing panic attacks and post-traumatic stress as a result of the trial.
+In 2023 it was reported that Vardy had trademarked the term Wagatha Christie.

-In her press statement, Rooney said that she was pleased but did not believe the case should have gone to court when the money could have been better spent elsewhere.
-Rooney also said that she was not seeking any compensation for the case.
+In a press statement after the trial, Rooney said that she was pleased but did not believe the case should have gone to court when the money could have been better spent elsewhere.
+Rooney subsequently described her experience of the litigation as "horrible".
+She acknowledged that Vardy was "obviously going through it" as a result of the case, but said she could not understand why Vardy had put herself in that position.
+She has also said she would never forgive Vardy.

-At a subsequent hearing, Justice Steyn ordered Vardy to pay 90% of Rooney's costs with the first installment assessed at £800,000 to be paid by mid-November 2022.
-The full amount is expected to be approximately £1,500,000.
-Vardy's own legal costs were estimated to have been a similar figure, resulting in the total cost for Vardy of the litigation she commenced but lost being potentially around £3m.

-In popular culture
+Media commentary, coverage and dramatisations

+The trial received international media coverage.
+Helen Lewis, a writer for the American magazine The Atlantic, called the case "the most ill-advised defamation case" since Oscar Wilde's dispute with the Marquess of Queensberry.
+Lewis wrote that the trial represented "a clash between different ideas of celebrity", with Rooney guarding her privacy and Vardy "an avatar of a made-for-Instagram world, in which you are a fool if you do not monetise your personal life".
+The Guardian commented that the judgment had left Vardy's reputation "in tatters".

-The trial has been dramatised with adaptations both on television and on the stage.
+The trial has been dramatised in stage and television adaptations.
 Channel 4 broadcast its dramatisation, Vardy v Rooney: A Courtroom Drama, in December 2022.
-Vardy v Rooney: The Wagatha Christie Trial, a verbatim dramatisation of the trial, was staged at Wyndham's Theatre in London's West End between November 2022 and January 2023.
-Lucy May Barker and Laura Dos Santos played Vardy and Rooney respectively.
+Vardy v Rooney: The Wagatha Christie Trial, a verbatim dramatisation of the trial, was adapted for stage by Liv Hennessy and directed by Lisa Spirling.
+The play premiered at Wyndham's Theatre in London's West End between November 2022 and January 2023 and then transferred to the Ambassadors Theatre in the West End between April 2023 and May 2023.
+In 2024, it was nominated for the Noël Coward Olivier Award.
+Lucy May Barker and Laura Dos Santos played Vardy and Rooney.
+A two-part TV documentary, Vardy vs Rooney: The Wagatha Trial, was aired in November 2022 on Discovery+.

+In October 2023, Coleen Rooney: The Real Wagatha Story, a drama documentary about the story and court case telling Rooney's side of the story, was released on Disney+.
+In August 2024, Wagspiracy: Vardy v Rooney was broadcast on BBC Three.